sebglazebrook/aliases/README.md

 - Add info in aliases file and point to repo
 - Sort aliases lists better and make it more obvious which ones are local
 - Colors for user interactions
+- Use a thread pool when running rehash command to avoid too many threads

 ## Possible future features